Deformations of $(p,q)$-forms and degenerations of the Fr\"olicher spectral sequence: Examples

-Combining these computations and Theorem \ref{mainthm}, we conclude that in this example the deformations of $(p,q)$-forms are unobstructed for any $(p,q)$.
+Combining these computations with Theorem \ref{mainthm}, we conclude that in this example the deformations of $(p,q)$-forms are unobstructed for any $(p,q)$.
 On the other hand, by applying Theorem \ref{mainthm}, we have $\bigoplus_{\lambda\geq 1}d_\lambda^{p,q}(X_t)=0$ for any small $t$ when